hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 ## A
 ### access control
-Access control mechanisms define how tenants/entities can access and interact with their own data and resources, as well as control who can access them.
+Access control mechanisms define how tenants/entities can access and interact with their data and resources and control who can access them.
 It helps enforce security and privacy policies in a multi-tenant environment.

 ## C